RuleML/deliberation-ruleml/README.md

 						e.g. "18"
 	    - OXY_HOME : 	Enter the installation location of oXygen on your machine. e.g. "C:/Program Files/Oxygen XML Editor 18/"

+3. To run bash scripts to build the RuleML release, you must create your own "FILENAME-config.xml" files from the "FILENAME-config_template.xml" files under /bash/settings/
+    3.1  Find the first "FILENAME-config_template.xml"
+    3.2  Copy this file and rename it to "FILENAME-config.xml" 3.3  Open "FILENAME-config.xml" in a text editor
+    3.4  Change the following fields
+         -  For schemaSystemID, the path to the installation of the repository on your machine must be put in, while keeping the path of the xsd file.
+            Text in lowercase remains unchanged.
+            e.g.
+            file:/home/dylan/Documents/GitHub/deliberation/xsd/naffologeq_compact.xsd
+            >>
+            file:/PATH/TO/CLONE/xsd/naffologeq_compact.xsd

+         -  For outputFolder, the path to the installation of the repository on your machine must be put in, while keeping the path of the xsd file.
+            Text in lowercase remains unchanged.
+            e.g.
+            /home/dylan/Documents/GitHub/deliberation/test/compact-test-suites
+            >>
+            /PATH/TO/CLONE/test/compact-test-suites
+    3.5  Repeat for every file ending in "-config.xml"

 Training
 --------